 - Gently separate the skin from the breast by lifting up on the skin and then pushing your hand in between the skin and muscle.

 - Rub about ⅓ of the herb butter under the skin.

 - Rub the remaining butter over the outside of the turkey.
 Making sure to get the drumsticks and wings.

 - Coarsely chop your onion, celery, and carrots and place them in your roasting pan.

 - Place your turkey on top of the veggies OR on top of a roasting rack that is placed over the veggies.
 Tuck the wings under the body if you can (to prevent burning).

 - Bake in preheated oven until the internal temperature reaches 160°F. You will want to cook the turkey for 15 minutes per pound of weight.
 Check the turkey frequently once it’s ¾ done baking.
 If the top is browning too much, cover it with aluminum foil.
 Stick the thermometer in the thickest part of the thigh, making sure you don’t hit any bone or go through to the cavity.

 - Once the temperature reaches 160°F remove from oven and allow to rest for at least 30 minutes.
 It will continue to rise in temperature until it reaches 165°F, at which point it is safe to consume.
 Allow turkey to rest at least 30 minutes.

 - Rough Cooking Temperatures: 8lb turkey will need at least 2 hrs to bake, a 12bl turkey at least 3 hours, and a 16lb turkey 4 hours.

-- Use turkey drippings to make my easy gravy (just use in place or in addition to broth).
+- Use turkey drippings to make my easy gravy or peppered gravy (just use in place or in addition to broth).

 - Need a thermometer?
 Here is the one I love to use.